dhamma1991/milestone-project-4/README.md

 In addition to Google Chrome's developer tools where mobile devices can be simulated, an iPhone 7 running iOS v11.3 was used to test the app with its native Safari browser.
 The website was also tested on Firefox v66.0.3, Safari v12.1.1 (on a MacBook Pro 15-inch Retina) and Edge v42.17134.1.0.

 The app was developed mobile first.
 I tend to always work on projects with the browser set to simulate a mobile device.
-I build the app from there, and when it looks right on the smaller viewports I make any changes it needs to work on the larger viewports.
+I build the app from there, and when it looks right on the smaller viewports I make any changes it needs to work on the larger viewports, using the wireframes as a reference.

 No issues were detected on any of the tested browsers in terms of either layout or functionality, with the exception of a minor issue with the Safari browser; this related to the position of the close button for Django messages, which was in the wrong place, overlapping with the nav element.
 Some slight adjustment of the css was required in order to fix this issue.

 In addition to modern browser testing, the app was tested on IE version 11.0.9600.19130.
 It was found that there were a number of issues with IE, including broken image size and position for the app’s logo and checkmark icons for tasks, as well as the Profile page failing to load after the user updates their profile picture, which is an issue not apparent with other browsers.

 Due to IE being a legacy browser, and with Windows 10 (and Edge) becoming more and more common, I opted to not support IE in any of its incarnations.
 To this effect, a user trying to view the app on IE will see a page asking them to upgrade their browser.
-This is implemented through some JavaScript that can be found in the ms-ie.js file, which works with some css in order to render the message.
+This is implemented through some JavaScript that can be found in the ms-ie.js file, which works alongside some css in order to render the message only for IE and not for other browsers.
 ### 7.6.
 Known Issues
 There are several issues with the app that were not tackled in the current release, mainly because of the time it would have taken to implement fixes.
 #### User email is not unique
 The default Django User model utilised in the app does not require the user to sign up with a unique email, just a unique username.
-This has the potential to cause problems for the password reset functionality; if more than one username is associated with the same email address, two emails will be send to that email address when that email is used in the password reset process, with the ability to reset both user accounts from the same email.
+This has the potential to cause problems for the password reset functionality; if more than one username is associated with the same email address, two emails will be sent to that email address when that email is used in the password reset process, with the ability to reset both user accounts from the same email.

 This could cause a user confusion if a malicious user, or simply someone who made a mistake, entered someone else’s email during the sign-up process and then triggered the password reset process.
 The person with legitimate access to that email would then get two password reset emails.